WordPress/gutenberg/docs/reference-guides/block-api/block-registration.md

 -   **Type:** `Object`

 Transforms provide rules for what a block can be transformed from and what it can be transformed to.
-A block can be transformed from another block, a shortcode, a regular expression, a file or a raw DOM node.
+A block can be transformed from another block, a shortcode, a regular expression, a file, or a raw DOM node.
 Take a look at the [Block Transforms API](/docs/reference-guides/block-api/block-transforms.md) for more info about each available transformation.

 #### parent (optional)